dylanroscover/Sndviz/README.md

 ### Single TouchDesigner Instance (Local)
 1. Inside the `Sndviz` base component, open the `internalSelects` base component.
 1. Inside the `parSelects` base component are Select TOPs referencing a `SndvizReferences` Parameter DAT.
 This network can be copied and pasted anywhere in your TouchDesigner project for easy referencing.
 (Make sure to include the Parameter DAT along with the selects or they will lose their reference.)
-1. Inside the `globalOPSelects` base component are Select TOPs directly referencing Sndviz.
+1. Inside the `globalSelects` base component are Select TOPs directly referencing Sndviz.
 Each of these can be copied and pasted anywhere in your TouchDesigner project for easy referencing.
     * Due to the optimised nature of TouchDesigner, only Selects you use and display in your final render will be computed from Sndviz; the rest will be ignored.
     * As long as the `Sndviz` base component is included your project, all selects will be available.